 Clearly, what you are watching works for the individual so it would be wrong to say that there is just one or two perfect ways to putt.

-Commentators talk about the best putters on the professional tours but to the untrained eye, their putting technique tend to look little different from all the rest of the field.
+Commentators talk about the best putters on professional tours but to the untrained eye, their putting technique tends to look a little different from all the rest of the field.

 Comfort is everything in sport and golf is no different.
 You need equipment that feels right to you.
 If the feel of your putter is off, it will worsen your short game and make it far harder for you to master the necessary skills of putting.

-Blade putters were once the only alternative for golfers.
+Blade putter vs mallet was not a question in the past as blade putters were once the only alternative for golfers.
 These days, I tend to see them used by experienced golfers who are confident with their short game.